sundaysenergy/www.integral-therapy.com/index.md

 ---
 #Therapy in Minneapolis area

->"The world breaks everyone and afterward many are strong in the broken places." <br /> - Ernest Hemingway
+>"The world breaks everyone and afterward many are strong in the broken places." <br /> <small class="author">- Ernest Hemingway</small>

 All humans' lives go through periods of challenge and difficulty.
 Without struggle there would be no growth.
 Our aim is to help people of any age: